 The established standard meeting times allow up to 10 minutes for transition to and from other classes.

 Students must comply with the regulations for matriculation with the University as announced by the registrar.
 A student who does not enroll in the University by the announced deadline will be considered administratively withdrawn from the University.
-Students who enroll in fewer than three credits may be subjected to disenrollment.
+Bachelor of Arts students who enroll in fewer than three credits may be subjected to disenrollment.

 Every student entering the University for the first time must submit health information as requested by the director of University Health Services.

 It is the student’s responsibility to see that payment deadlines are met.
 Failure to do so prevents the student from enrolling, participating in course preregistration, and participating in the housing selection process.
 Diplomas, grades, and transcripts also will be withheld until university bills have been paid.